Scientific Computing and Data Analysis (Financial Technology)

 Our suite of Masters in Scientific Computing and Data Analysis (MISCADA) offers an application-focused course to deliver these skills with three interwoven strands:

-• Implementation and application of fundamental techniques in an area of specialisation (as well as Financial Technology we offer options in Astrophysics, Computer Vision and Robotics, or Earth and Environmental Sciences)
+- Implementation and application of fundamental techniques in an area of specialisation (as well as Financial Technology we offer options in Astrophysics, Engineering, AI Platforms, Computer Vision and Robotics, or Environmental and Geographic Information Systems)

 There’s great synergy between the modules and you will be given plenty of opportunities to put your learning into practice from the start of the course.
 Our research-led approach allows you to take some of the newest theoretical ideas and directly translate them into working codes in their respective application areas.
 If you have an undergraduate degree in a science subject with a strong quantitative element, including computer science and mathematics and want to work at the highest level in financial technology, either in academia or in industry, then this could be the course you’re looking for.